santiagobasulto/python-for-experienced-programmers/book/meta.md

 ## Python versions

 As mentioned in the previous section, Python is an old language.
-Today's most popular uses of Python are Web Development and Data Science.
-That didn't even exist at the moment Python was created, back in the 90s.
+Today's most popular uses of Python are _Web Development_ and _Data Science_, which not even remotely exist at the moment Python was created, back in the 90s.
 Python has obviously evolved to accommodate to today's needs, and with that evolution came different versions.

 Realistically, you only need to know that there are (were?) two major versions:  **Python 2 and Python 3**.
 Python 2 was the standard version when Python became "popular", I particularly started with Python 2.6 (back in 2008).